Contessa 32: Operational history

 In a review Michael McGoldrick wrote, "The Contessa 32 has a reputation as being one of the better 32 footers for weathering a serious gale, and rates right up there as one of the more seaworthy boats for bluewater cruising.
 In fact, it was the smallest boat to finish the infamous 1979 Fastnet Race (known as the deadliest race in history of modern yachting).
 The Contessa 32 is a no nonsense design that does not attempt to trade seaworthiness for a larger interior or to mimic apartment-like accommodations below decks.
 As a result, it is a little less beamy and roomy than many other 32 footers on the used market."

 In 1984, in a Contessa 32 named Gigi, John Kretschmer and the owner, Ty Techera, sailed from New York City down to Cape Horn, rounding the Horn against the prevailing winds and currents, and sailed up to San Francisco.
 This was recorded in Kretschmer's book Cape Horn to Starboard.
 Gigi was then bought in Florida by Kley Hughes from Texas.
 She was sailed in the Gulf of Mexico on multiple coastal races and twice in the former "Regata de Amigos" which crossed the Gulf from Galveston, TX to Veracruz, MX.
 "Gigi" was then purchased and completely refurbished by builder Jeremy Rogers in 2007.

 From 1979 to 1983, Declan Mackell sailed around the world alone in a Contessa 32 named Sean-Ois.
 In January 2003, Seb Clover, a 15-year-old from Great Britain, became the youngest person to sail across the Atlantic alone, in a Contessa 32 named Reflection.
 Also in 2003, the Contessa 32 Hurrying Angel won the Fastnet Race double handed division, crewed by Harry Allaway and Kathy Claydon.
 The most often mentioned exploit involving a Contessa 32, however, is the 1979 Fastnet race.
 A sudden storm of near hurricane strength brought death and destruction to the race, capsizing 25% of the 303 participating boats.
 Among the 58 boats in the smallest class (28 – 32 ft), only one managed to finish the race: a Contessa 32 named Assent, owned by Willy Ker and sailed by his son Alan.

-In 2018/19 French sailor and philosopher Pierre Huglo completed the non-stop, round-the-world 'Longue Route' challenge in Contessa 32 'Fresh Herring'.
+In 2018/19, French sailor and philosopher Pierre-André Huglo completed the non-stop, round-the-world La Longue Route 2018 challenge in his Contessa 32 Fresh Herring, to celebrate the 50th anniversary of the legendary one-and-an-half circumnavigation by Bernard Moitessier for the Golden Globe Race 1968/69, after which the famous French sailor and writer Moitessier published La Longue Route, which Huglo cites extensively as his inspiration for his own circumnavigation, praising also the seaworthyness of his Contessa 32.
 Not only was she the smallest boat to complete the circumnavigation but also the first boat home in just 221 days 18 hours and 46 minutes.
+Huglo and his Fresh Herring repeated this successful circumnavigation a second time on the occasion of the second edition of La Longue Route, in 2024.